cedalo/streamsheets-documentation/source/functions/streams/httprespond.rst

 |star| This is a `Streamsheets Premium <https://cedalo.com/download/>`_ feature.

-Sends either arbitrary :term:`JSON` data or a message from the outbox to specified :term:`Producer`.
+Sends either arbitrary :term:`JSON` data or a message from the outbox to specified Producer.
 Usually this function is used to respond to a previously received *request*-message.
-You can use the :ref:`Function Wizard <functionwizard>` for this function.
+You can use the Function Wizard for this function.

 **Syntax**

-=HTTP.RESPOND(:term:`Consumer`, RequestId, Body, [StatusCode, Headers])
+=HTTP.RESPOND(Consumer, RequestId, Body, [StatusCode, Headers])

 **Arguments**